apache/trafficcontrol/docs/source/admin/traffic_portal/usingtrafficportal.rst

 -----------
 A table showing the results of the periodic :ref:`to-check-ext` that are run.
 These can be grouped by :term:`Cache Group` and/or :term:`Profile`.

-:Profile:     Name of the :term:`Profile` applied to the Edge-tier or Mid-tier :term:`cache server`, or the special name "ALL" indicating that this row is a group of all :term:`cache servers` within a single :term:`Cache Group`
+:Profile:     :ref:`profile-name` of the :term:`Profile` applied to the Edge-tier or Mid-tier :term:`cache server`, or the special name "ALL" indicating that this row is a group of all :term:`cache servers` within a single :term:`Cache Group`
 :Host:        'ALL' for entries grouped by :term:`Cache Group`, or the hostname of a particular :term:`cache server`
 :Cache Group: Name of the :term:`Cache Group` to which this server belongs, or the name of the :term:`Cache Group` that is grouped for entries grouped by :term:`Cache Group`, or the special name "ALL" indicating that this row is an aggregate across all :term:`Cache Groups`
 :Healthy:     True/False as determined by Traffic Monitor